mre/hyperjson/README.md

 Turns out, parsing JSON correctly is [hard](http://seriot.ch/parsing_json.php), but due to Rust, the risk of running into [stack overflows or segmentation faults](https://github.com/esnme/ultrajson/issues) is lower (basically zero, especially in comparison to C implementations).

+For a more in-detail discussion, [watch the talk about this project recorded at the Rust Cologne Meetup in August 2018.](https://media.ccc.de/v/rustcologne.2018.08.hyperjson)

 ## Goals

 * **Compatibility**: Support the full feature-set of Python's json module.